 The next move is to ensure the following principles form the foundation of your measurement and monitoring plan;

-Key performance indicators (KPIs) are measurable, monitorable and visible signs that a task has been achieved or not.
-When properly used, KPIs are one of the most powerful performance management tools for growing your call centre.
-KPIs should be closely linked to your top level goals as stipulated in your performance management system.
-For example, if one of your top goals is to improve quality of customer services, the KPIs measured may include:
+Key performance indicators (KPIs) are measurable, monitorable, and visible signs that a task has been achieved or not.
+KPIs are one of the most powerful performance management tools for growing your call center when properly used.
+KPIs should be closely linked to your top-level goals as stipulated in your performance management system.
+For example, if one of your top goals is to improve the quality of customer services, the KPIs measured may include:

 Now that you know what to measure, which tools will you use?
 For example, Call Criteria, a 3rd part QA service provider, will present real-time feedback on agent performance using custom scorecards.
-These reports can be accessed conveniently from a user-friendly dashboard and can also be integrated to existing CRM.
+These reports can be accessed conveniently from a user-friendly dashboard and can also be integrated into existing CRM.

 While the achievements of some goals may be measured monthly and quarterly, others may require daily monitoring.

-Although measuring current performance at the call centre yields its fair share of benefits, it’s not a cost-free affair.
+Although measuring current performance at the call center yields its fair share of benefits, it’s not a cost-free affair.
 You also need to consider how much money you will need, the materials required, and the people to help.